Tell me a little bit about your childhood and how you discovered the violin.

 I’ve learned a lot from this experience and I’m really proud of the album.
 It’s not perfect, which is a real empowering thing to admit.
 A lot of artists, including myself, struggle with perfectionism and wanting everything that we do to be flawless.
 We listen to recordings that are engineered to perfection by professional recording companies and pieced together from many, many takes, and then we compare ourselves to that perfection.
 This quest for perfection has been a source of a lot of strife throughout my life as an artist, so having put myself in the absolute least conducive circumstances for success, and then playing the absolute best that I can, was really good for me as both a violinist and as a person.
 I plan to use what I have learned from this experience as a source of encouragement for my students who are struggling through some of the same unreasonable expectations of perfection.

-The album is currently being pressed, and will be available on USB cassette with video so that you can see these structures that may or may not be accessible to you, depending on how brave you are and how long they stay standing.
-Copies will be available at the Great Falls Symphony office for purchase.
+The album is available on USB cassette with video so that you can see these structures that may or may not be accessible to you, depending on how brave you are and how long they stay standing.
+Copies are available at the Great Falls Symphony office for purchase.

 How do you think live music positively impacts our community?